8.0 Biorhythms and definitions

 If we think of data as the traceable dynamics of humankind, our digital biorhythms and data definitions will do much for us as digital humans.
 Data is our future lifeblood, and code can reveal the underpinnings we need to secure our future wellbeing as digital humans.

 Issues such as net neutrality and how big data insights are used profoundly shape our future direction.
-Code going to be the prime source of our prosperity in the future.
-So this chapter of Emergent code is an enquiry into the pulse points that are likely define our positive emergence as digital humans.
+Code is going to be the prime source of our prosperity in the future.
+So this chapter of Emergent code is an enquiry into the pulse points that are likely to define our positive emergence as digital humans.

-It looks at what we might learn and are learning from the study of cities, businesses and human behaviours, designing with data and digital business thinking and he future ways that we can use code to meet fundamental human needs better.
+It looks at what we might learn and are learning from the study of cities, businesses and human behaviours, designing with data and digital business thinking and the future ways that we can use code to meet fundamental human needs better.